christophebe/serp/README.md

 - qs can contain the usual Google search parameters : https://moz.com/ugc/the-ultimate-guide-to-the-google-search-parameters.
 - options.qs.q is the keyword
 - num is the number of desired results (defaut is 10).
-- The options object can also contain all request options like http headers, ... .
-SERP is using the request module :  https://github.com/request/request
-- The user agent is not mandatory.
-Default value will be : 'Mozilla/5.0 (Windows NT 6.1; WOW64; rv:40.0) Gecko/20100101 Firefox/40.1'

 ## Delay between requests